redhat-naps-da/ml-toolkit-deployments/kubeflow/security-assessment/README.md

 1. "Kubeflow" [kfctl_openshift.v1.2.0.yaml](https://raw.githubusercontent.com/kubeflow/manifests/master/distributions/kfdef/kfctl_openshift.v1.2.0.yaml)

 ## Goal
-Create repeatable automated procedure/report to assess the installed security posture for any variation of Kubeflow by reporting post-installation:
+Create repeatable procedure/report to automate the security posture assessment for any variation of Kubeflow by reporting post-installation:
-1. projects created
+1. projects created/modified by kubeflow install
-1. pods creates per project
+1. pods per created/modified kubeflow project
-1. container images by pod created by project
+1. container images by pod per created/modified kubeflow projectt
 1. container image scan CVE report

 ## Brief Procedure
+This procedure should be used to create an automated reporting/scanning using OpenShift operators/tools.

-### Common:
+### Setup:
+Starting with a clean project, install Kubeflow using kfctl as it provides verbosity on install and is easier to query.
+This is not the "approved" way to install Kubeflow on OCP, but it is a way.

 1. Clean RHPDS Workshops (High-Cost Workloads) OCP 4.5/4.7
 1. ssh to bastion
 1. oc login to cluster from bastion